Pranav-JJ/Pranav-JJ/README.md

 ## Hello there! 👋
 <br/>
 I'm Pranav Joshi, a passionate Computer Engineering undergraduate at VIT Pune.
-I love exploring new tools and technologies that fascinate me and use them for developing applications.
-I'm always on the lookout for new learning opportunities and enjoy coming up with new projects to work on.
+I love exploring new tools and technologies that fascinate me.
+I am always on the lookout for new learning opportunities and enjoy coming up with new projects to work on.

 My primary interests lie in the fields of **Artificial Intelligence** and **Machine Learning**, particularly the fields of **Natural Language Processing (NLP)** and **Generative AI**.
 <br>